hemtjanst/hemtjanst/README.md

 of the network.
 If someone then wants to initiate a full discovery all they need to do is publish again to discover (with the retain bit set).

-An announce is done by publishing to the `announce` topic.
-The body of the message must be the "root" topic of entity that joined, for example `light/ground_floor/kitchen/stove`, for the kitchen light near the stove.
+An announce is done by publishing to the `announce/YOUR NAME` topic with persistence.
+The body of the message must be the meta content for the entity that joined.
 The topic layout is entirely arbitrary and so is the naming of the device.
-Anyone interested in knowing about devices now simply subscribes to `announce` and gets to know any device that joins.
+Anyone interested in knowing about devices now simply subscribes to `announce/#` and gets to know any device that joins.

-**Please note**, the name of the device (the last bit of the "root" topic) is used to generate a unique identifier for this device, so if you change it it'll be like you removed the existing device and added a new one.
+**Please note**, the topic of the device is used to generate a unique identifier for this device, so if you change it it'll be like you removed the existing device and added a new one.

 Whenever a device leaves it publishes its "root" topic to the `leave` topic.
 Similarly to announce this allows other clients to cancel their subscriptions